alanxuefei/CarND-MPC-Project/README.md

 # Model Predictive Control with Latency
 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

+The actuator (steering angle) take effect after the latency (100ms), therefore I only use the predictied trajectory after 100ms to Polynomial Fitting and MPC Preprocessing.
+In my codes, N = 20 and a dt = 0.1 and having a latency of 100 ms, that means that the predictied trajectory after 100ms is the second value in vector vars (value at index 1) wich corresponds to the predicted value.